Quantum critical metals and loss of quasiparticles: Transformation of large-to-small Fermi surface and loss of quasiparticles

 This dynamical Kondo effect has important implications for how unconventional superconductivity develops out of the strange-metal normal state.
-The Kondo destruction quantum criticality is robust in that a large entropy -- amounting to a significant portion of R$\ln2$ per $f-$site --is encoded in the quantum fluctuation spectrum.
+The Kondo destruction quantum criticality is robust in that a large entropy -- amounting to a significant portion of $R$$\ln2$, with $R$ the ideal gas constant, per $f-$site --is encoded in the quantum fluctuation spectrum.
 The primary degrees of freedom that is involved in this amplified quantum fluctuations are spin in nature.
-Indeed, a recent calculation using the cluster version of the EDMFT approach has found large intersite spin-singlet correlations in this quantum critical fluid \cite{Hu2021.sc-x}.
+Indeed, a recent calculation using the cluster version of the {extended dynamical mean-field theory (EDMFT)} found large intersite spin-singlet correlations in this quantum critical fluid \cite{Hu2021.sc-x}.
 Through the dynamical Kondo effect, such amplified quantum fluctuations strongly influence the charge sector.
 In turn, the singlet spin correlations lead to pronounced spin-singlet pairing correlations.
 The calculations show that this process drives unconventional superconductivity with high-$T_{\rm c}$: the transition temperature reaches a few percent of the effective Fermi temperature \cite{Hu2021.sc-x}.